puppetlabs/puppet-rfc/arm-8.hiera_2/index.md

     $environment = 'production'

 Here is an example where dynamic environments are turned on and then put to use.
-A dynamic environment comes into existence by a user that checks out a branch; e.g. `/etc/puppet/environments/test36' becomes the environment called `test36` with the configuration shown below).
+A dynamic environment comes into existence by a user checking out a branch; e.g. `/etc/puppet/environments/test36` becomes the environment called `test36` with the configuration shown below).
 The selection of environment sets the `envdir` to either the static `$confdir/master` if "production" was selected, or one of the dynamic environments if the selected environment name matches a a name of a subdirectory of the `dynamic_environments` specified directory; e.g. `test36`